The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Costa Rica: Natalie Ewing of Costa

 To a great extent, when to go depends on your interests and on which regions you plan to visit (as weather patterns vary widely).
 For instance, if your main reason to go is birding, the right time would be very different than if your main reason to go is whitewater rafting.

-For the Pacific and Central Costa Rica, mid-April to mid-May is ideal.
+For Pacific and Central Costa Rica, mid-April to mid-May (after Easter) is ideal.
 There are hardly any tourists.
-The mornings are usually crystal clear and the afternoon rains that signal the end of the dry season turn the brown forest to green in the Northern Pacific, and then cause many trees to come into fruit.
-This a time when many birds and some mammals give birth and begin to raise their young.
-If Easter falls late the year you are coming, wait until after Easter.
+The mornings are usually crystal clear; the afternoon rains that signal the end of the dry season turn the brown forest to green in the northern Pacific, and then cause many trees to come into fruit.
+This a time when many birds and some mammals give birth.

-The Caribbean Coast has three :seasons very rainy, rainy and least rainy.
-September is not only the least rainy, it is the least crowded, and is the best month to see both turtle nesting and turtle hatching on the beaches of Tortuguero.
-September is also one of the best months for fishing with great number of tarpon, snook, shark, barracuda, king and Spanish mackerel coming on -shore to prey on the baby turtles.
+The Caribbean Coast has three seasons: very rainy, rainy, and least rainy.
+September is not only the least rainy, it is the least crowded, and the best month to see both turtle nesting and hatching on the beaches of Tortuguero.
 October is normally only a little rainier than September.
-It’s a great month for fishing, wildlife and turtle hatching, but there’s less of a chance to see nesting.)
+It’s a great month for fishing, wildlife, and turtle hatching, but there’s less of a chance to see nesting.

 Christmas and New Year’s are the most crowded and expensive time of the year, and Costa Ricans—who are usually quite open with visitors—are too busy to have much time for strangers.
 Easter is almost as bad.